Skip to main content

 Below is a list of ASPE-funded PCORTF projects that are related to this project

-Building Infrastructure and Evidence for COVID-19 Related Research Using Integrated Data – Conducted by the Centers for Disease Control and Prevention (CDC) National Center for Health Statistics (NCHS), the National Hospital Care Survey (NHCS) provides data on health care delivery in hospital-based settings.
-Patient-level identifiers collected by the NCHS enable the linkage of data from hospital-based settings to other data sources.
+Building Infrastructure and Evidence for COVID-19 Related Research, Using Integrated Data from the National Center for Health Statistics Data Linkage Program – Conducted by the Centers for Disease Control and Prevention (CDC) National Center for Health Statistics (NCHS), the National Hospital Care Survey (NHCS) provides data on health care delivery in hospital-based settings.
+Patient-level identifiers collected by the NHCS enable the linkage of data from hospital-based settings to other data sources.
 To protect confidentiality, these linked data are only available in restricted-use files.
-This project will reduce barriers to data access by developing publicly available synthetic linked data products.
+This project will reduce barriers to data access by developing publicly available synthetic-linked data products.
 The synthetic data products will expand the utility of data linkages for researchers to investigate a range of PCOR questions and provide timely data about the COVID-19 pandemic.

-PCOR: Privacy and Security Blueprint, Legal Analysis and Ethics Framework for Data Use, & Use of Technology for Privacy - Patient level data are essential to understanding and improving health outcomes.
+PCOR: Privacy and Security Blueprint, Legal Analysis and Ethics Framework for Data Use, & Use of Technology for Privacy -– Patient-level data are essential to understanding and improving health outcomes.
 These data must be made available to researchers in a way that ensures the protection of patient privacy while providing sufficient granularity to allow meaningful research questions to be assessed.
-However, current laws and policies around the use of patient level data are nuanced and sometimes conflicting, creating confusion for researchers, providers, and patients.
-This project was a collaborative effort between the ONC and CDC to conduct research and create resources to improve the privacy of patients and their data.
+However, current laws and policies around the use of patient-level data are nuanced and sometimes conflicting, creating confusion for researchers, providers, and patients.
+This project was a collaborative effort between ONC and CDC to conduct research and create resources to improve the privacy of patients and their data.